julianemailly/RandomDotMotionTask/README.md

 The first figure is the psychometric curve, i.e. the fraction of correct answers as a function of the motion coherence.
 The second one shows the reaction time as a function of the motion coherence.
 In both plots, the standard deviation is represented as a transparent band.

 ##Personal background

+#My previous coding experience

+I have a background in mathematics, physics and computer science (and also in psychology).
+I learned the basics of coding during my preparatory classes for the Grandes Ecoles, where I chose the computer science optional curriculum.
+We were using Python and Caml.
+During these two years, I had to do two projects (Travaux d'initiative Personnelle Encadrée) and I did them both in programming.
+I continued to use Python at the university in some classes and also in my intership this year (as well as ROS, which is not a language but is used to develop robot softwares).
+During this first year of Cogmaster, I have learned R for the Datacamp class but mostly for an external course about statistics and classification.
+I also had an algorithmics project during the first semester  (about the A-star algorithm).
+In a word, I have a good coding experience in several languages and I am quite used to this kind of projects.

+#What I have learned since

+I have learned a lot about coding experiments (and the expyriment and pygame modules in general), which is a skill that will be definitely useful for me.
+I also (re)discovered regular expressions that seem very helpful.
+But the most important in my opinion was the principles of clean code that I will try to use in my scripts from now on.

+#What I missed in this course

+I feel like there could have been a course dedicated to expyriment, which is not that easy to understand.
+Also, it might be relevant to divide this course into levels like Datacamp, so that everybody can learn at their own pace.